Anticipation rose as I walked onto the porch of a Victorian home in Spokane, Washington.

 I was in heaven.

-That evening, I walked into each room downstairs, taking in all of the details that only a well-preserved historic home possesses.
+That evening, I walked into each room downstairs, taking in all the details that only a well-preserved historic home possesses.

-I sat on an old victorian sofa to read a book but found myself just sitting in the moment, appreciating being there.
+I sat on an old Victorian sofa to read a book but found myself just sitting in the moment, appreciating being there.